-Most of us are aware of how depression is becoming more prevalent.
+Most of us are aware of how depression in the elderly is becoming more prevalent.
 In the UK, the leading cause of death in men under 45 is suicide.
 In Gibraltar, we are also concerned about the increasing rates of incidences of self-harm and suicide attempts amongst children and young adults.
 Even young schoolchildren are suffering more from anxiety and other conditions which can and do lead to depression.

 Developments in recent decades affecting the way we interact with the world and each other seem to make it harder for people to maintain a healthy state of mind.
 Advances in technology, changes in the way we socialise, pressures to succeed, perform and achieve in a world which appears to be full of opportunity, are complicating our lives.
 We stress ourselves to fill our lives with superficial and material gains, removing ourselves from simple pleasures that are naturally fulfilling.
 Relationships which are the source of love and can bring contentment seem more challenged than ever to satisfy what we confusedly believe we need.

 2017 World Health Day

 The WHO’s campaign is called “Let’s Talk”.
 As a talking therapist, I believe there’s no better aide for a depressed person than the opportunity to talk to a trained professional.
 I also advocate an overall healthy lifestyle for optimum wellbeing; the importance of diet and activity cannot be overlooked.
 However, it seems that talking about our feelings is the biggest barrier we are faced with in our Gibraltarian community when it comes to addressing the causes of depression.
 Although this issue is being addressed worldwide, some cultures are less open to talking about emotional difficulties than others and Gibraltar does suffer particularly from very unhelpful stigma around issues of mental wellbeing, to treat the symptoms you could try getting this online hypnotherapy certificate to help others.